MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Application-Code.md

  For example, the Microsoft.Dynamics.Nav.Model.Tools.psd1 module includes a function, **Import-NAVApplicationObject**, that runs the [ImportObjects](ImportObjects.md) command.
 This means that you can run a command such as the following:

 ```
-Join-NAVApplicationObject –Source C:\Upgrade\RESULT\*.txt -Destination C:\Upgrade\all-merged.txt
+Join-NAVApplicationObjectFile –Source C:\Upgrade\RESULT\*.txt -Destination C:\Upgrade\all-merged.txt

 Import-NAVApplicationObject –DatabaseServer MyServer –DatabaseName "My Upgraded App" –Path C:\Upgrade\all-merged.txt
 ```

 In this example, you first join the many text files into a single file, which you then import into an existing, empty database.
 When you compile the objects, an error is thrown for each code conflict, and you can use the tools that are available in the [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)] to resolve the conflicts.

 You now have a new database with a fully upgraded application.

 ## Exporting All Objects
  Now, you must export all objects to an **objects.fob** file so that you can import them when performing the data upgrade.
 The export must include customized objects, upgraded reports, and all other [!INCLUDE[navnowlong](includes/navnowlong_md.md)] objects.